 To make Belvedere flavours the heart of the fruit distillate is blended with Belvedere’s unique filtered water and the rectified base spirit.
 Crucially this is then rested large tanks for two to three weeks to allow the reactions which occur when water is added to alcohol to settle.
 Much the same as you let the atoms in microwaved food calm down below eating or rest a roast before carving.

 Once the flavoured vodka is fully rested it is gently filtered using a two-phase filtration system.
 A mechanical filter removes microscopic particles bigger than 50 microns then a carbon filter removes microscopic particles bigger than 4 microns.
 The use of a broad porosity filter ensures the rich fruit flavours in the vodka are not lost.

-The filter Claire is holding in the film opposite may look small but it is actually quite powerful and can filter up to 10 cubic square litres of spirit every hour.
+The filter pictured above may look small but it can filter up to 10 cubic square litres of spirit every hour.